jarro2783/cxxopts/README.md

 where "last" should be the name of an option with a container type, and the others should have a single value.

+## Default and implicit values

+An option can be declared with a default or an implicit value, or both.

+A default value is the value that an option takes when it is not specified on the command line.
+The following specifies a default value for an option:

+    cxxopts::value<std::string>()->default_value("value")

+An implicit value is the value that an option takes when it is given on the command line without an argument.
+The following specifies an implicit value:

+    cxxopts::value<std::string>()->implicit_value("implicit")

+If an option had both, then not specifying it would give the value `"value"`, writing it on the command line as `--option` would give the value `"implicit"`, and writing `--option=another` would give it the value `"another"`.

 # Linking

 This is a header only library.